What you should know

 - the offence took place within the court’s jurisdiction.

 Perhaps the prosecutor’s evidence does not show your intent to take the item without paying for it.
 Instead, the evidence makes it appear you simply forgot to pay for the item.
 In this case, you might make a no-evidence motion.
 You would stand up and tell the judge there is no evidence of your intent to commit the crime.
 If the judge agrees, the charge would be dismissed.

 If you don't make a no-evidence motion (or you do but the judge doesn’t agree with you), you can present your defence.
 You can use documents, call witnesses, and, if you like, give your own personal testimony.

 If you call witnesses, you question them first, and then the prosecutor may cross-examine (question) them.
 If you want to use a document, it usually has to be presented to court by a witness to confirm that it’s real.

 You can testify yourself, but you don’t have to.
 You have a right to remain silent.
 If you choose to testify, you must speak under oath.
 The prosecutor can cross-examine you.

 Closing your case

 After the prosecutor and you finish your submissions, the judge gives their decision, or verdict.

 If you are convicted of the criminal charge, the judge will sentence you.
 Depending on the offence and your background, the sentence could be a discharge, a fine, probation, or jail.
-For more on possible sentences, see our information on conditional sentences, probation, and discharges (no. 203).
+We explain the possible sentences.

 The judge will want to know something about you before deciding what sentence to give you.
 Key information includes your age, whether you are married, how many people you support, if you are working, your income, your plans, and why you committed the offence.
 So be prepared with this information in case the judge asks for it.